YouTube beauty star Michelle Phan wakes up without an alarm

 Day on:

 8:10 a.m.
 My alarm wakes me up.
 I needed to set an alarm because I had to wake up early.
-I have an all-day photoshoot [for Elle] that I cannot be late for.
+I have an all-day photo shoot [for Elle] that I cannot be late for.
 I recently came back on YouTube and, in a way, reactivated my PR team, and we’re starting to pick up more shoots.

 9 a.m.
-I finish showering and leave my hair wet for the hair stylist to blow dry—they prefer fresh hair for a shoot.
+I finish showering and leave my hair wet for the hairstylist to blow dry—they prefer fresh hair for a shoot.
 I don’t have to worry about what I’m wearing because I have a stylist on set who will dress me throughout the shoot.
 I just show up and become a statue.

 10:30 a.m.
 I arrive at my office, [where we’re shooting].
 I’m in the makeup chair for about an hour.
 I’m checking emails and social media, and I’m vlogging.
 But a lot of my energy does go into connecting with the people on set.
 It’s all about building connections, and I also want them to feel welcome since they’re at my office.
 I like working with the photographers and editors to see how I can be more helpful.
 With makeup artists, we’ll talk about astrology and their interests.
 I like to know their backstory—how they got to where they’re at.
 When you connect with people on set, they feel more invested in making sure you look really good.
 And who knows?
 If I really like them, I might want to work with them in the future.

 11:30 a.m.
 My hair and makeup are done, and I walk through the entire wardrobe with the stylist.
 When I was younger, I didn’t give any feedback, and I wouldn’t be happy with the photos.
 I’ve learned that I can speak my mind.
 There are ways to suggest things that don’t sound demanding.
 There are a lot of egos at play.
-Photographers want their vision to come through, but I want my vision to come through, too.
+Photographers want their vision to come through, but I want my vision to come through too.
 It’s an open collaboration.

 12:00 p.m.
-I don’t like eating while in a photoshoot, so I quickly down a Soylent for energy.
+I don’t like eating while in a photo shoot, so I quickly down a Soylent for energy.

 12:30 p.m.
 I’m going over the photos from my first look.
 [For another shot], Elle needed a backdrop that they didn’t have.
 They wanted me standing in front of a bunch of old-school TV monitors.
 I remembered there was a venue I went to—the Chewing Foil—for an underground music event, and it had a bunch of TV monitors stacked on top of each other.
 So I called up my friend, who called up another friend.
 And then he called up another friend.
 Through three degrees of separation, I was able to contact the person in charge of the venue.